amplifydata/amplifydata-public/README.md

 {
     "items": [{
       "table_name": str
-    }], # list of table names for the multi-table product "page": int, # page number of the response "requested_page_size": int, # number of items returned for each page "number_of_items_for_page": int, # number of items returned for the current page
+    }], # list of table names from the multi-table product "page": int, # page number of the response "requested_page_size": int, # number of items returned for each page "number_of_items_for_page": int, # number of items returned for the current page